BOSTON UNIVERSITY EDGES PAST CONNECTICUT, 2-1, TO SWEEP WEEKEND SET

-Senior defenseman Tara Watchorn scored the game-winning goal for the Terriers
+Senior defenseman Tara Watchorn scores game-winning goal for Terriers

 BOSTON - Senior defenseman Tara Watchorn's second-period strike proved to be the game-winner as the No. 9/10 Boston University women's hockey team edged Connecticut, 2-1, on Sunday afternoon at Walter Brown Arena.

 BU (20-13-1, 14-7-0 WHEA) honored its senior class before the game, as Watchorn, Kasey Boucher, Carly Warren and captain Jenn Wakefield played their final regular-season home game together.
 The quartet has combined for 93 goals and 171 assists at BU.

 By virtue of the Terriers' victory over Connecticut (4-23-7, 3-15-3 WHEA), New Hampshire clinched the sixth and final playoff spot in the Hockey East Tournament and will travel to Boston to face BU on Sunday (Feb.
 26) in one of two quarterfinal contests.